Estimate Time8 min

 • A bond is a loan to a government, agency, or company that is repaid with interest.

-• Bonds complement stocks and other more aggressive investments in a portfolio.
+• Bonds can complement stocks and other more aggressive investments in a portfolio.

 The IOUs of the financial world, bonds represent a government's, agency's, or company's promise to repay what it borrows—plus interest.
-Though they typically don't make the attention-grabbing moves that stocks do, bonds still can play a vital part of your financial plan, providing a sense of stability and consistent income.
+Though they typically don't make the attention-grabbing moves that stocks do, bonds can be a vital component of your financial plan, offering potential stability and a steady income stream.

 Most bonds pay regular interest until the bond matures.